jastBytes/jastBytes-portfolio/content/home.md

 # Hi there

-My name is Jan Steffen. :wave:
+My name is Jan Steffen. :wave: I am from Oberems in Hessen, Germany.
+Find more information about myself below.

-I am working as part of a team which provides an internal cloud platform.

 ## Talks